rushilswork/LCOG/README.md

 ### With AI (full output)

-Stages 1–4 all run.
+All four stages run.
 The LLM writes actual narratives for every module, a system overview, and a guided tour.

 **Option 1: Groq** (default — fast, free tier available, no card required)